Skip to main content

 Advertising: Seller Central → Advertising → Campaign Manager, for live spend per campaign and the ASINs each campaign targets.
 Inventory: Seller Central → Inventory → Manage Inventory / FBA Inventory, for the sellable quantity of those ASINs.

 Where a campaign is spending and its targeted ASIN shows zero sellable stock, that spend is the waste this card reports.
 Amazon does not surface this join for you, which is exactly why the card exists.
-Timing and reporting-lag table:
+Timing and reporting-lag table: Why our number may legitimately differ from a manual check: Cross-connector reconciliation:

 Known limitations / merchant FAQs